jamestmartin/walk-through-plt/ideas.md

 * cellular automata
 * combinator calculi
    * supercompilation?

-* arcane bullshit like recursion-schemes?
-* why are type-level and value-level programming in Haskell so different?

 * contravariance is considered kinda weird in pure languages, but is essential to mutability